 3. What type of structure is Liberty Cap?
 We are not looking for the name(s) of the mineral(s) that comprise the Cap but the geological term for the Cap itself.
 HINT: there is a sign right nearby with the answer!
 Optional: name a geothermal attraction in the Upper Geyser Basin that bears a similar feature.

 4. Take an altimeter reading from the trail that is level with the base of Liberty Cap.
 What is this reading?
 Now observe Liberty Cap.
 How tall is it?
-Next, observe the sedimentation level at the Terraces... this will take several minutes.
-Based on how long it takes to build up some noticeable sediment at the Terraces, how old do you think the Liberty Cap is?
-NOTE: a 2013 research study pinpointed the Cap's age.
+Next, observe the sedimentation level at the Terraces... this will take several minutes but is necessary to complete this question.
+Based on how long it takes to build up some noticeable sediment at the Terraces, how long did it to build up the Liberty Cap?
+NOTE: a 2013 research study pinpointed the Cap's "age."
 The park chief geologist asked us to note here that all books and articles originally printed prior to 2013 will be outdated and incorrect... but that visitors should not be using books anyway, just onsite resources (including rangers and visitors centers).

 5. Optional: Post a photo of you or your GPSr with Liberty Cap in the background to accompany your log.